joelkurien/financeARLM/README.md

 **Day 5- Simple Matrix operations autograd** Implemented the autograd for reshaping and concatenating a matrices, elementwise operations such as sqrt, log, exp and pow operations as well.
 Tomorrow my plan is to complete the small set of autograd left -> permute matrices, layer normalization, MSE Loss and cross entropy loss and then we will create our very own neural layers!!!!
 Very exciting.

+**Day 6- Layer Norm and permutation operation autograd**
+Added autograd for Layer normalization but there are some issues in backward propogration for this method, so I will need to look into it.
+Also completed the implementation of permutation of matrices autograd.
+Tomorrow completion with MSE Loss and cross entropy.

 ## Backtesting Engine

 Designed and implemented the foundation of a custom backtesting engine intended for seamless integration with the ARLM, enabling direct evaluation of strategy outputs generated from financial text analysis.